vedranvuk/flatfile/README.md

 The motivation was to build a simple, small, fast and above all straightforward and easy to use no-delete datastore, but functionality to modify data has been added as well, albeit with drawbacks.

+## Status

+Few features and an exhaustive test left to implement.

 ## Features

 * Get, Put, Delete and Modify operations.